oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 Recieving data from the GUI client on the backend.
 Connect to MongoLab database.
 Begin web-site development.

+MILESTONE I UPDATE
+We faced a few road blocks when trying to connect a mongodatabase to a racket codebase.
+Tyler contacted Professor Jay McCarthy, who wrote the documentation for the mongoDB racket library, but didn't hear back from him before the milestone was due.

+We currently have a GUI client which accepts and prints inputs and we have a web client which can read and write to a SQL database.

+To run the SQL database web server, you must do two things.
+First, since the database is currently local, you must change the database's file path to match that of your own system's.
+Secondly, once you run the web client in DrRacket, you must go to http://localhost:8000/servlets/test.rkt to see the web page.

 ### Second Milestone (Fri Apr 22)
 Write data from GUI client to the MongoDB